ridiculous/ridiculous/README.md

 ### Hi there 👋

-I do web development, and data intensive applications.
+I do web development.
+I like data intensive applications.
 I've mainly done Ruby and JavaScript, and have gotten more into Elixir as a technology of choice.

 Single-threaded things are hard to scale, which is why I look for tech that solves the hard problems for you, so that I don't have to.